 Related: How To Paint Over Peeling Paint?

-How Do I Store Oil Paintings For The Long Term?
+What is the Way to Store Oil Paintings For The Long Term?

 First, wrap the painting in packages to avoid direct contact with elements.
 Packing your painting keeps it clean and safe.

 Secondly, select a suitable storage facility with the right temperature and humidity settings.
-You can consider climate-controlled facilities where humidity and temperatures are kept constant.
+You can consider climate-controlled facilities because humidity and temperatures are kept constant.
 Get a local storage facility that is safe and secure.

-Can You Revive Dried Oil Paint?
+Can You Revive Dried Oil Painting?

 Add more turpentine as necessary until the paint softens.
-You can also apply turpentine to a brush and gently brush the painting until the oil softens.
+You can apply turpentine to a brush and gently brush the painting until the oil softens.